centre-for-humanities-computing/aarhusnlp-webpage/docs/index.md

       ---

-      Good systems do not only work in one language and we believe that especially performance on low-resource languages like Danish is important.
+      Good systems do not only work in one language and we believe that especially performance on low-resource languages and domains are important.
 Overly focusing on a narrow area, however, might lead to subpar models.
-We thus seek to encourage multilingual development and often act as language experts in the Scandinavian languages.
+We thus seek to encourage multilingual development.

 -     **Evaluation and Benchmarking** ![Eval](images/mteb_size_vs_perf.png){ width="100" align="right"}